rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 0225
 Added Delete(url) function code in the category.js file.
 Now try to run the application.
 It works perfectly without any error.
 However, the delete operation is not performed properly.

+PART 3
+13-04-2023

+1535
+Created CoverType.cs file in Models Project.
+Added 2 CoverType Model in this class.
+ID and Name.

+1543
+Migration performed with PM Console.
+Added a file named 20230413195221_AddCoverTypeToDb.cs after performing migration.
+Added CoverType to ApplicationDBContext.cs

+1557
+Checked that CoverType Table is there with SQL SOE.

+1605
+Created a class named CoverTypeRepository.cs in Repository Folder.
+Also Created ICoverTypeRepository.cs interface in IRepository Folder.

+1615
+Update both the CoverTypeRepository.cs and ICoverTypeRepository.cs file.

+1621
+Update the UnitOfWork and IUnitOfWork files by adding the CoverType in it.

+1635
+Created CoverTypeController.cs file and update it with the necessary code in Areas/Admin/Controller.

+1720
+Performed CRUD Operation on CoverType.
+Such as Added CoverType to NavBar
+Added CoverType Controller with required Action Methods Added CoverType Index View and Upsert View.
+Also the Delete CoverType is done using API Call.

+Run the application and check the CoverType.
+Performed well except Delete action.